magic.lambda.mime - Creating and parsing MIME messages from Hyperlambda

 magic.lambda.mime gives you the ability to parse and create MIME messages from Hyperlambda.
-The project contains the following slots.
+This project contains the following slots.

 - [mime.parse] - Parses a MIME message, and returns it as a lambda object